Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Model Loading

 Objects are .obj with their materials files.
 They are loaded with Assimp a library to load 3D models.
-Textures are images .png or . jpg.
-They are loaded with stb
+Textures are images .png or .jpg.
+They are loaded with stb a library to load images.

+Assimp load each mesh to then be able to display them. stb load the images whose path is specified in the .mtl of .obj.

 ### Lighting